hdlcmath/hdlcmath.github.io/index.md

 # Talks

+**Hunter La Croix**, Alan Lindsay.
+"A Lightning Solver for the Solution of Planar Diffusion Equations with Applications to Chemical Signaling."
+SIAM LS26 MS35, Stochastic Transport and Resource Accumulation in Biology Part III, Cleveland, OH.
+July 2026.

+**Hunter La Croix**, Alan Lindsay.
+"A Lightning Heat Solver."
+NAHOM 2026, Function Approximation and Sampling, Santa Fe NM.
+June 2026.

+**Hunter La Croix**, Alan Lindsay.
+"A Lightning Solver for the Solution of Planar Diffusion Equations."
+Midwest Numerical Analysis Day 2026, Notre Dame, IN.
+April 2026.

-**Hunter La Croix**, Alan Lindsay. *The lightning method for the solution of planar diffusion equations with applications to chemical signaling.* SIAM AN25 MS111 Recent Advances in Pattern Formation in PDE's part II, Montreal, QC.
+**Hunter La Croix**, Alan Lindsay. *The Lightning Method for the Solution of Planar Diffusion Equations with Applications to Chemical Signaling.* SIAM AN25 MS111, Recent Advances in Pattern Formation in PDE's part II, Montreal, QC.
 July 2025.